-Earliest map of the Continent of Africa with curious river routes
+Earliest map of the Continent of Africa, with curious river routes.

-Rare Italian edition of Münster's map of Africa.
+Early edition of Münster's map of Africa.
 The map appeared in Cosmographia universalis (1544-1628), as well as in Munster's other famous work, his version of Ptolemy's Geographia (1540-52).

 Münster was the first mapmaker to show each of the four known continents on their own plates and his map of Africa is widely accepted as the first map of the entire, navigable African continent.
 The map is based in part upon Ptolemy, but also includes modern Portuguese and Arabic information.

 The coastal outline of Africa had only recently been understood by Europeans.
 Bartolomeo Dias had only rounded the Cape of Good Hope in 1488, while Vasco de Gama reached India by sea a decade later.
 The cartouche in the lower left details sailing directions from Lusitania (Iberian Peninsula) to Calcutta.
 The Portuguese caravel in the Gulf of Guinea represents trade and navigation.